barumau/pandunia/english/fraze.md

 **kia tu safara na tren?** Do you travel by train?

-**mimen safara ze london to paris.** We travel from London to Paris.
+**mimen safara ze london ko paris.** We travel from London to Paris.

 **safar multi long.** The voyage is very long.